SARA123879/sara123879/README.md

 ## Hi, there! 👋

-- 🔭 I’m currently working on ...
+My name is Sara and I am an aspiring Data Analyst.
+I am interested in all things Python and Data Science!

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and R.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on data science projects.

 <!--
 **SARA123879/sara123879** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.